ronan-develop/php_exercices/readme.md

 # Exercices in php

-1. $color = array('white', 'green', 'red', 'blue', 'black');
+1. $color = ['white', 'green', 'red', 'blue', 'black'];
-   Write a script which will display the following string - Go to the editor "The memory of that scene for me is like a frame of film forever frozen at that moment: the red carpet, the green lawn, the white house, the leaden sky.
+   Write a script which will display the following string :
+   "The memory of that scene for me is like a frame of film forever frozen at that moment: the red carpet, the green lawn, the white house, the leaden sky.
 The new president and his first lady. - Richard M. Nixon" and the words 'red', 'green' and 'white' will come from $color.

 2. $color = array('white', 'green', 'red') Go to the editor